1. Explanation of Terms

 Using a Lawyer, Consultant or Agent to Prepare Your Application

 Many Carleton students prepare their own study permit applications.
-Members of the ISSO’s Immigration Advising Team are licensed immigration professionals and can provide information and support.
+Members of the ISSO’s Immigration Advising Team are licensed immigration professionals and can provide information and advice based on general principles.
 We cannot complete your application for you, act as your representative, or make inquiries to IRCC on your behalf.

 If you pay someone to do an immigration application for you, make sure they are an Authorized Representative under Canadian law: a lawyer, paralegal, Quebec notary, or Regulated Canadian Immigration Consultant.
 These professionals are members of regulatory bodies that work to protect consumers against fraud and unethical practices.